vishesh98/MobOff/README.md

       --newdevice TEXT  Overwrite the saved device
       --video           Send the video file instead of mp3 file.
       --delete          Delete the music file after sending.
+      --send            Send the file to a friend.
+      --help            Show this message and exit.

+### `moboff initialise --help`
+    Usage: moboff initialise [OPTIONS]

+      Initialise the program with your API key and preferred device.

+    Options:
       --help  Show this message and exit.

 ## Contribute